 Develop and implement ‘Circular Economy’ strategies that reduce litter and waste in the National Park, and increase re-cycling in line with the National Waste Strategy.

 How are we doing on this objective

-Progress: Overall, household waste recycling increased slightly (from 40% to 40.5%), with improvements in 4 of the 5 district council areas that include parts of the National Park.
+Progress: Overall, household waste recycling increased very slightly (from 40.5% to 41%), with improvements in 4 of the 5 district council areas that include parts of the National Park.

 Rationale: Circular product life cycles are a sustainable alternative to the traditional linear life cycle of ‘make, use and dispose’.
 The aim is to extract maximum use from a product thereby minimising waste.
 For example, by designing it to last a long time, by reducing packaging, by reusing products, repairing them and maximising the capacity for recycling.
 This objective seeks to apply this philosophy to litter and waste generation in the National Park